theodi/synthetic-data-tutorial/README.md

 ## Overview

-In this tutorial you are aiming to open accident and emergency (A&E) data from multiple hospitals in London.
-This data obviously contains some sensitive personal information about people's health and can't be openly shared.
-By removing and altering certain identifying information in the data we can greatly reduce the risk that patients can be re-identified.
+In this tutorial you are aiming to create a safe version of accident and emergency (A&E) data collected from multiple hospitals.
+This data contains some sensitive personal information about people's health and can't be openly shared.
+By removing and altering certain identifying information in the data we can greatly reduce the risk that patients can be re-identified and therefore hope to release the data.

+Just to be clear, we're not using actual A&E data but are creating our own simple, mock, version of it.

 The practical steps involve: